 Polymer Physics 2

-PH2047 is a semester module in English language at Master’s level which is offered in summer semester.
+PH2047 is a semester module in English or German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.